 5. Don’t be Pushy

 Speaking of turn offs, nothing annoys customers more than a pushy salesperson.
 During in person sales, if the customer already says no to a cross-sell, don’t push it.
-The same rule applies on your eCommerce sites, don’t bombard your customers with a million pop-ups or banners for a cross-sell.
+The same rule applies on your eCommerce platform or sites, whether you’re selling wholesale frames, electronics, or clothing, don’t bombard your customers with a million pop-ups or banners for a cross-sell.

 6. Show a Few Personalized Suggestions